AdolfodelSel/Derivco/README.md

 $ docker stack deploy -c docker-compose.yml derivco
 ```

-The deployment should be quicker but let it some seconds(~50s)
+The deployment should be quicker but let it some seconds (~50s)

-Now you can make the API requests

-Please check the proxy section in the `docker-compose.yml` file, just to be sure
-that the url to the `docker.sock` it is same as in you pc.
-It is very important because if is wrong the proxy will not work.

-Examples of default routes:

-  * Windows Subsystem for Linux: `//var/run/docker.sock:/var/run/docker.sock`
-  * Linux: `/var/run/docker.sock:/var/run/docker.sock`

 ## API

-Here you have a link to my public Postman workspace, if you click it you will find the API documentation and also with some test results.
+Here you have a link to my public Postman workspace, there you will find the API documentation
+and also some test results.

 https://documenter.getpostman.com/view/6788500/SVfJWCbR